Can I Claim Workers' Compensation for Workplace Bullying?

 Of course, a single instance of unreasonable behaviour could be the start of a bullying campaign, so taking early action can help avoid workplace injury litigation.

-Your Right to Claim Bullying Compensation
+Your Right to Make a Bullying Claim

 You could have the legal right to claim a workplace bullying compensation payout when undesirable behaviour causes you psychological injury or a mental illness, particularly when your employer fails to take reasonable steps to prevent harm.